Maui for Millennials

 Get Lush

 ‘Iao Valley is nothing if not evidence of Hawaii’s potent natural forces.
 Located in Wailuku, the emerald-green basin houses vertiginous cliffs crafted by centuries of rain and erosion, a stream bed lined with ferns and boulders, and Kukaemoku—a “needle,” encased in vegetation, that towers 1,200 feet into the clouds.
 The 4,000-acre park that nests these gems brims with botanical wonders, gorgeous vistas of the island’s central coastline, and tales of Maui’s most intense and profound battle.
-While the state park is easily accessible by car (and the path to its summit is short and breezy), your journey can be elevated with the help of Valley Isle Excursions.
-With over twenty years of showing visitors Maui’s prized jewels, the company is as generous with their knowledge as they are with their hospitality on their popular Maui Volcanoes Tour.
-Hike into the exquisite valley and you’ll discover why ‘Iao is one of the most photographed—and iconic—places in Hawaii.
+While the state park is easily accessible by car (and the path to its summit is short and breezy), your journey can be elevated with a tour.

 Iao Valley Tour